Asbestos Induced Lung Cancer Claims

 Making asbestos induced lung cancer claims is not an easy process because you will need to prove that you developed the condition as a result of your working environment.
 Most of the companies that made use of asbestos prior to 1985 may not even exist now and this is what makes claiming compensation even more difficult.
 Asbestos related diseases take more than 20 years to develop and diagnose and it can be difficult to prove where you were exposed to asbestos if you had worked in a number of building industries in the past.

-If you have developed asbestos induced lung cancer as a result of your working conditions, you can contact us today and we will assess your claim without any cost to you.
-After the initial assessment, we will be able to tell you whether or not you have a valid claim for compensation and we will also be able to give you an estimate of the amount of compensation that you may be entitled to.
+If you have developed asbestos induced lung cancer as a result of your working conditions, contact an injury solicitor today for a free case assessment.
+After the initial assessment, your solicitor will be able to tell you whether or not you have a valid claim for compensation and will also be able to give you an estimate of the amount of compensation that you may be entitled to.